-Number of animals used for scientific purposes at the MDC
+Number of animals used for scientific purposes at the Max Delbrück Center

-At the MDC, researchers use mice, rats, and zebrafish in animal experiments.
-In addition, there is a small colony of naked mole rats at the MDC, which also serve as models for research.
+At the Max Delbrück Center, researchers use mice, rats, and zebrafish in animal experiments.
+In addition, there is a small colony of naked mole rats, which also serve as models for research.
 In the statistics, these are listed under "Other rodents".
-The rabbits, guinea pigs, and golden hamsters live at the MDC for the training of animal caretakers.
-Rabbits are also kept for the production of antibodies.
+The rabbits, guinea pigs and golden hamsters live at the Max Delbrück Center for the training of animal caretakers.
+Rabbits are also kept for the production of antibodies and are given into private hands at the end of the experiment.

-At the MDC, genetically modified mice serve as models for Alzheimer’s disease or for tumor development.
+At the Max Delbrück Center, genetically modified mice serve as models for Alzheimer’s disease or for tumor development.
 Rats are mainly used for cardiovascular research, and zebrafish as a model for common developmental disorders of the heart.

-Of the approximately 1.3 million and registered by the , almost four percent were used for studies at the MDC (52,078 animals).
-These were mainly mice (49,196) and rats (1,917).
-The MDC also conducts animal research using zebrafish and naked mole rats.
-All animals that have been used in a study or been born as the result of breeding efforts at the MDC are reported to the BMEL each year.
+All animals that have been used in a study or been born as the result of breeding efforts at the Max Delbrück Center are reported to the BfR each year.

 Over the course of one year, about 300 animal studies are conducted in parallel, typically involving about one hundred animals per study.